-Five Rules For Becoming a Better Defender
+5 Rules For Becoming a Better Defender

 Rule #1 It’s OK to Get Beat

 You heard me, now say it with me.
 It’s ok to get beat.
 Don’t approach the player you’re guarding and intend to get beat, but remember that’s not the end of the world if you do.
-If you are going to get beat, then you need to get beat down the alley.
+If you are going to get beat, you need to get beat down the alley.
 This allows your defense to get a better slide to the dodge and rotate more efficiently.
 Then you just recover and listen up for the rest of the defense to help you out.

 Rule #2 It’s All About The Hips

 Your hips will dictate how well you play defense.
 They will control your strength and speed, which are your best assets.
 There are a few things you must keep in mind with your hips when playing defense, but first, you must consider the angle of your hips.
-When playing midfield defense in lacrosse you want your hips to be splitting the field vertically.
+When playing midfield defense in lacrosse you want your hips to split the field vertically.
 This means keeping your back to a sideline at all times and you’ll be forcing the dodger down the alley.
 Then you’ll want your hips to be above the person dodging you so they can’t get over the top.
 Ideally, your lowest hip will be lined up with their highest hip so you have a buffer zone so they can’t get over the top.
 Then the dodger’s only option is to dodge down the alley and if you get beat refer to Rule #1.
-Your hips should also below and in an athletic stance until your offense has the ball.
+Your hips should also be below and in an athletic stance until your offense has the ball.
 This is huge for mobility and helps you make up for any lost steps.

 Rule #3 Hustle Beats Skill